 Welcome aboard U.S. Coast Guard Cutter Eagle, "America's Tall Ship."

-I'm Captain Wes Pulver, Eagle's 27th and current Commanding Officer.
-Thank you for your interest in Eagle and for visiting our web site.
-My shipmates and I are proud of Eagle and her missions, and we enjoy sharing through this website at least a small part of what makes this Coast Guard cutter so special.
-Here's a little background on just who we are and what we are about.
+I am Captain Matt Meilstrup, Eagle's 28th and current Commanding Officer.
+Thank you for your interest in Eagle and for visiting our website.
+My shipmates and I are very proud of Eagle and her missions, and we enjoy sharing our experiences aboard this very special Coast Guard cutter through this site.
+Here's a little background on who we are and what we do.

 Eagle is the largest tall ship flying the Stars and Stripes and the only square-rigger in U.S. government service.
 A three-masted barque, Eagle's foremast and mainmast carry square sails and her mizzenmast carries fore-and-aft sails.
-The ship was built in 1936 in Germany, and commissioned as Horst Wessel, one of three sail training ships operated by the pre-World War II German navy.
-At the close of World War II, Horst Wessel was taken as a war reparation by the United States, recommissioned as the U.S. Coast Guard Cutter Eagle and sailed to New London, Connecticut, – our homeport ever since.
+The ship was built in 1936 in Germany and commissioned as Horst Wessel, one of three sail training ships operated by the pre-World War II German navy.
+At the close of World War II, Horst Wessel was taken as a war reparation by the United States, recommissioned as the U.S. Coast Guard Cutter Eagle and has trained thousands of Coast Guard men and women ever since 1946.

-Eagle provides an unparalleled at-sea leadership and professional development experience for future officers of the U.S. Coast Guard, the smallest but arguably the busiest of the U.S. Armed Forces.
-A seasoned permanent crew of six officers and 50 enlisted personnel maintain the ship and provide a strong base of knowledge and seamanship for the training of up to 150 cadets or officer candidates at a time.
+Eagle provides an unparalleled at-sea leadership and professional development experience for future officers of the U.S. Coast Guard, one of the smallest but arguably the busiest of the U.S. armed forces.
+A seasoned permanent crew of seven officers and 50 enlisted personnel maintain the ship and provide a strong base of knowledge and seamanship for the training of up to 150 cadets or officer candidates at a time.
 Augmented by temporary crew during our training deployments, Eagle routinely sails with over 230 hands on board.
-Eagle offers future officers the opportunity to put into practice the navigation, engineering, and other professional theory they have previously learned in the classroom.
-More importantly, the challenges of living aboard and working a large square-rigger at sea build the teamwork, character, and leadership skills necessary for success in the Service.
+Eagle offers our future officers the opportunity to apply the navigation, engineering, and other professional theory that they have learned in the classroom.
+Concurrently, they must handle the challenges of living aboard and working a large square-rigger at sea in order to build the teamwork, character, and leadership skills necessary for success in the service.

-Please explore the rest of our site and follow the links to learn more about the U.S. Coast Guard and the U.S. Coast Guard Academy.
+Please explore the rest of our site and select the links to learn more about the U.S. Coast Guard and the U.S. Coast Guard Academy.

 Commanding Officer, USCGC Eagle